acuity-network/mix-item-store/docs/index.rst

    BlobStore has a simple library to ease the process of reading and writing blobs.

 * Multiple blockchains
-   BlobStore is currently deployed on Ethereum, Ethereum Classic, Expanse and Link.
+   BlobStore will be deployed on all Ethereum blockchains, i.e. Ethereum, Ethereum Classic, Expanse and Link.

 .. toctree::
    :maxdepth: 2